isomerpages/govtech-dsa/pages/faq.md

     <label for="accordion8">How are the winners selected?</label>
     <div>
       <p> Depending on the award category, winners are selected based on technical scores or evaluations by the judging panels and citizen evaluators. </p>
-      <p> For more details about the award categories, please visit <a aria-label="Link to Evaluation Process and Criteria" href="/award-categories/">Award Categories</a> and <a aria-label="Link to Evaluation Process and Criteria" href="/evaluation-process/">Evaluation Process and Criteria</a>.</p>
+      <p> For more details about the award categories, please visit <a aria-label="Link to Award Categories section" href="/overview/">Categories</a> and <a aria-label="Link to Evaluation Process and Criteria" href="/evaluation-process/">Evaluation Process and Criteria</a>.</p>
       <p><strong>Stay tuned for more details about the award categories, evaluation process and criteria!</strong></p>
     </div>
   </li>